ICW World Heavyweight Championship (Scotland): History

 Drew Galloway became the inaugural champion of Mark Dallas' ICW promotion on 15 October 2006 at their debut show "Fear & Loathing," having won a triple threat match against Darkside and Allan Grogan.

-Initially a regional heavyweight title in the Glasgow area, the title was defended outside Scotland for the first time by Jack Jester, who defeated Jimmy Havoc in London, England to retain the title on May 4, 2014.
-It was first defended overseas by Drew Galloway on December 20, 2014 in Denmark for Dansk Pro Wrestling promotion, when Galloway won a Title-for-Title Three-Way match against DPW Champion Michael Fynne and Chaos.
+Initially a regional heavyweight title in the Glasgow area, the title was defended outside Scotland for the first time by Jack Jester, who defeated Jimmy Havoc in London, England to retain the title on 4 May 2014.
+It was first defended overseas by Drew Galloway on 20 December 2014 in Denmark for Dansk Pro Wrestling promotion, when Galloway won a Title-for-Title Three-Way match against DPW Champion Michael Fynne and Chaos.
 Galloway then announced his intention to take the title overseas more often and make it a World Championship.
-His second international title defense was booked for February 7, 2015 against Matt Hardy in New York, USA after which the title was officially renamed the ICW World Heavyweight Championship.
-The ICW World Heavyweight Championship was defended in Australia for the first time on March 20, 2015 when Galloway retained in a Title-for-Title match over OCW Championship Andy Phoenix at an Outback Championship Wrestling show.
+His second international title defense was booked for 7 February 2015 against Matt Hardy in New York, USA after which the title was officially renamed the ICW World Heavyweight Championship.
+The ICW World Heavyweight Championship was defended in Australia for the first time on 20 March 2015 when Galloway retained in a Title-for-Title match over OCW Championship Andy Phoenix at an Outback Championship Wrestling show.
 The title was first defended in Northern Ireland when Galloway retained over Joe Hendry, TRON and Luther Valentine in a four-way match at a Pro Wrestling Ulster.
-Galloway again defended the title in America on July 18, 2015 at a Warriors of Wrestling show in Staten Island where he retained over Joey Ace, Matt Macintosh and Logan Black.
-Galloway defended the championship in Kiel, Germany at a Maximum Wrestling show on October 16, retaining in a Title-for-Title triple threat over UEWA European Champion Chaos and Apu Singh.
+Galloway again defended the title in America on 18 July 2015 at a Warriors of Wrestling show in Staten Island where he retained over Joey Ace, Matt Macintosh and Logan Black.
+Galloway defended the championship in Kiel, Germany at a Maximum Wrestling show on 16 October, retaining in a Title-for-Title triple threat over UEWA European Heavyweight Champion Chaos and Apu Singh.
 Big Damo would go on to win the championship from Chris Renfrew in Northern Ireland, before defending the title successfully in Wales and Ireland on ICW's 2016 tour.
-The title was defended in Italy for the first by Wolfgang on December 17, 2016.
-Another notable international title defense saw Trent Seven retain the title over Wolfgang on April 2, 2017, at a WWE WrestleMania Axxess show.
+The title was defended in Italy for the first by Wolfgang on 17 December 2016.
+Another notable international title defense saw Trent Seven retain the title over Wolfgang on 2 April 2017, at a WWE WrestleMania Axxess show.
+Leyton Buzzard made the first defences of the title in Sweden, Spain and Canada in 2022 and 2023.